When and how should I review a lease?

 - Assignment or subletting rights.

-You might also consider occupancy rules, such as how many people can live in the house, whether they have to be related or not, and more.
-You may want to review the lease for restrictions and decide if you want to make changes, for example, whether the lease bans smoking indoors or having pets.
+You might also consider occupancy rules, such as how many people can live in the house, whether they have to be related or not, and so on.
+You may want to review the lease for restrictions and decide if you want to make changes, for example, banning smoking indoors or having pets.
 You can think about move-in checklists and move-out responsibilities, such as what is considered wear-and-tear or damage and what the tenant must clean.

-Also, you may need to review the line between your own responsibilities, such as lawn care, repairs, maintenance, and any specific utilities, and those belonging to the tenant, such as controlling the noise level, keeping the property clean, and removing garbage and recycling.
+Also, you may need to review the line between your own responsibilities, such as lawn care, repairs, maintenance, and paying for specific utilities, and those belonging to the tenant, such as controlling the noise level, keeping the property clean, and removing garbage and recycling.

 Can I update a Lease Agreement with new terms?

 You may suggest changes to a Lease Agreement mid-way through a lease term in a Lease Amendment, or you can wait until the current lease expires.
-Some leases may include terms that let the landlord change some things in the lease, such as by creating reasonable rules for common areas as needed.
+Some leases may include terms that let the landlord change some things in the lease, for example by creating reasonable rules for common areas, such as prohibiting the blocking of exits in all common areas to ensure all tenants can exit the building safely in an emergency.

 Tenants may also suggest new Lease Agreement terms.
 They may want to add a roommate or pet, pass their lease on to a new tenant, or switch to a different utility company.
 Generally, both tenant and landlord must agree to the new terms.
 If they do not agree, then the Lease Agreement usually cannot be changed.